 - data encryption

-- carrying out intrusion tests
+- carrying out penetration tests

-- anonymization of data when possible
+- anonymisation of data where possible

 Under written agreements, PayLead requires its service providers and subcontractors to implement strong security measures to protect the personal data they process on behalf of PayLead.